Iran war: What is happening on day 17 of US-Israel attacks?

 In the Gulf

 - Authorities in Dubai reported that a fire erupted after a drone-related incident in the vicinity of the Dubai airport.
 Authorities said a fuel tank was affected, and the fire had been contained.
-Flights at the airport were temporarily suspended but then resumed a limited schedule on Monday.
+Flights at the airport were temporarily suspended but Dubai airport then resumed a limited schedule on Monday.

+- A fire broke out at an industrial zone in the UAE’s Fujairah after a drone strike, the emirate’s media office said, also on Monday.
+And in Abu Dhabi, the capital of the UAE, a missile hit a car, killing a Palestinian resident.

 - Saudi Arabia said it intercepted 37 drones in its east on Monday.
 Riyadh did not say where the drones came from.